 Electricity

 Repair category 1

-Notes The Institute of Engineering and Technology recommends that inspections and testings are undertaken at least every ten years and on a change of occupancy.
-It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with present IET regulations.
-We are advised that a recent electrical safety certificate is available.
+Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.

+Ø Gas

-Gas Repair category 1 Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.
-We are advised that a recent gas safety certificate is available.
+Repair category 1

+Notes In the interests of safety and in light of recent regulations it would be prudent to have all gas appliances checked by a Gas Safe registered contractor.

 Water, plumbing and bathroom fittings

 Repair category 1

 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
+No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
+Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.

 Heating and hot water

 Repair category 1

 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+Service records should be obtained and checked.
+In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.